-Cognition, a suite of neural processes including learning, memory and decision-making, determines how individuals interact with their environment, and therefore impacts on a range of ecological and evolutionary processes.
+Cognition, a suite of neural processes including decision-making, learning, and memory, determines how individuals interact with their environment, and therefore impacts on a range of ecological and evolutionary processes.
 The major goal of my research is to understand how cognitive processes are shaped by natural selection.
 My research is focused on avian foraging and social behaviour, using experiments in the field and in aviaries, as well as comparative methods.
+I am also currently developing insect study systems (Gryllus spp.).
 I use an integrated approach, drawing from behavioural ecology, evolutionary ecology and experimental psychology.

 2007-2009: Postdoc, Université du Québec à Montréal, Canada